Everything You Need to Know about Azelaic Acid

 Azelaic acid: the all-star ingredient for sensitive skin

-“Azelaic acid is a topical agent that has many great skin benefits—it unclogs pores, decreases skin inflammation, and lightens hyperpigmentation,” explains Dr. Aimee Paik, a board-certified dermatologist and Medical Director of Apostrophe.
+“Azelaic acid is a topical agent that has many great skin benefits—it unclogs pores, decreases skin inflammation, and lightens hyperpigmentation,” explains Dr. Aimee Paik, a board-certified dermatologist.
 “Azelaic acid is a gentle product that is well-tolerated, and is used to treat rosacea, acne, post-inflammatory hyperpigmentation, and melasma.”

 Azelaic acid is a rather gentle ingredient and isn’t as strong as some other, more powerful ingredients (like tretinoin) used to target acne.
 For that reason, azelaic acid “is well-suited for those with sensitive skin who have a hard time tolerating tretinoin,” says Dr. Paik.